*PLEASE CLICK THE BLUE SOUND ICON FOR AN AUDITORY VERSION OF THIS BLOG POST.

 A blog post by Life demonstrates 5 ways we can deal with this uncertainty, which I have summarised below:

-Envision the best - be optimistic!
-Try and image a positive scenario and work towards it
+Envision the best and be optimistic!
+Try and image a positive scenario and work towards it.

-Avoid avoidance - keep moving!
-A small amount of uncertainty might help you to take action and avoiding the future may lead to negative consequences
+Avoid avoidance and keep moving!
+A small amount of uncertainty might help you to take action and avoiding the future may lead to negative consequences.

 Our Managing Director John Foster ends 2018 on an optimistic note: